huff: A Python package for Market Area Analysis

 This structure was chosen to ensure a consistent workflow and a unified data structure, regardless of which model analysis is to be performed.
 The typical workflow for a basic Huff analysis (without empirical parameter estimation) consists of the following steps: (1) Load geospatial data of customer origins and supply locations, (2) Define their attributes and weightings, (3) Create an interaction matrix from origins and destinations, including the calculation of distances or travel time, (4) Calculate regional market shares, expected customer flows, and total market areas of all supply locations (This workflow is shown in the \emph{Examples} section of the package README.MD).
 Advanced model analyses (e.g., including empirical calibration) require further steps (See the examples folder in the \href{http://www.github.com/geowieland/huff_official.git}{corresponding GitHub repository}).

 \textbf{Research impact statement}

-The \texttt{huff} package is currently used in a health geography project at the Wuerzburg university hospital which deals with the catchment areas of pediatric oncology care; a paper on this topic is currently in the review process.
+The \texttt{huff} package has been used in a health geography project at the Wuerzburg university hospital towards modeling the catchment areas of pediatric oncology care (Kapitza et al. 2026).
 Given the rising number of scientific studies using market area models - particularly for non-retail purposes such as health geography - and the widespread use of Python as a programming language, it is to be expected that the \texttt{huff} library will see frequent adoption in related research projects.

 \textbf{Software development history statement}